 The Year 2059

-The rate of progress towards closing the gender wage gap narrowed marginally in 2019: if the pace of change in the annual earnings ratio continued at the same rate as it has since 1960, it will take another 39 years instead of another 40 years (last year’s projection) for men and women to reach parity.
+The rate of progress toward closing the gender pay gap did not increase in 2019: if the pace of change in the annual earnings ratio continued at the same rate as it has since 1960, it will take another 39 years instead of another 40 years (last year’s projection) for men and women to reach parity.
 The projected year for reaching equal pay- 1959- has remained unchanged for the past four years.

 Women’s and Men’s Median Annual Earnings Ratio for Full-time Year Round Workers